Statistics and outlook for cancer of the larynx

 Your outlook depends partly on how far the cancer has spread, including whether it has gone through the outer covering of the lymph nodes.

-Again the figures vary, depending on where the cancer is found in the larynx.
+Again the figures vary, depending on where the cancer is within the larynx.
 About 1 in 3 larynx cancers start in the supraglottis.
 Some studies show that as many as 6 out of every 10 people (60%) survive at least 5 years after treatment with T3 supraglottic cancer.

 Overall, the 5 year survival for T4 laryngeal cancers may be much lower, at about 1 in 4 people (25%).

 The outlook is not so good for a cancer that has spread beyond the neck area to another part of the body.
 This can happen in a small number of people.
 If your cancer has spread to another part of the body, you can have treatments to relieve your symptoms, slow the growth of the cancer and give you a reasonable quality of life for some time.
 Few people with very advanced cancer live for more than a year, but this varies from person to person.
-You will need to talk to your own specialist to get an idea of the outlook if you have a very advanced cancer.
+If you have a very advanced cancer, you will need to talk to your own specialist to get an idea of the outlook.

 Other factors can affect the outcome of your treatment, apart from the stage of your cancer